xiemylogos/app-boilerplate/APP_SPECIFICATION.md

 | Chain code                                                       | var    |

-### SIGN BOILERPLATE TRANSACTION
+### SIGN Ont TRANSACTION

 #### Description

-This command signs a Boilerplate transaction after having the user validate the transactions parameters.
+This command signs a Ont transaction after having the user validate the transactions parameters.

 The input data is the RLP encoded transaction streamed to the device in 255 bytes maximum data chunks.